Vienna, „Bikes and Rails“: Cohousing Project

 The project was realized within the framework of subsidized social housing.
 It is part of a new urban development concept (Sonnwendviertel Ost) whose urban development concept was developed in a cooperative process.
 All parking spaces are on the outskirts of the district (between the railway facilities and the residential buildings) and the main access road is free of traffic.

 In the architecture competition, plots of land were kept free for cohousing projects and assemblies to which the architect could apply.
 The submitted competition entries were assessed not only according to the usual criteria of economy, ecology, social sustainability, and architecture but also according to how much the modules could contribute to the revitalization of the district.
-In the given case, these are a bicycle cafe, common rooms, and the revitalization of the district through an access area completely glazed to the urban area (which also serves for passive use of the sun).
+In the given case, these are a Grätzelcafe (Cafe Disko), common rooms and the bicycle workshop (Radbande) enliven the small public squer in front of the project, revitalizing the district through an access area completely glazed to the urban area (which also serves for passive use of the sun).

 According to the special location of the building, the south facade opens up to the sun and the urban area, the west facade has generous windows in the direction of Helmut Zilk Park and the north facade remains relatively closed with window openings that provide a visual view of the green space.

 The ground floor is transparent and provides space to complement the public areas in the form of a covered terrace (in the west) and a covered outdoor area (like an arcade) in the south.
-There is a bicycle café and a bicycle workshop as well as a common room.
+There is a Grätzelcafe (Cafe Disko), bicycle workshop (Radbande) as well as a common room.

 A southern veranda is used for communication with the public space, for access, and as a communal area with private loggias.